Scan $B$-Statistic for Kernel Change-Point Detection: BACKGROUND

-Intuitively, the empirical test statistic $\mbox{MMD}_u^2$ is expected to be small (close to zero) if $P=Q$, and large if $P$ and $Q$ are far apart.
-The complexity for evaluating (\ref{MMD_u}) is $\mathcal{O}(n^2)$ since we have to form the so-called Gram matrix for the data.
-Under $H_0 \, (P=Q)$, the $U$-statistic is degenerate and distributed the same as an infinite sum of Chi-square variables.
+Intuitively, the empirical test statistic $\mbox{MMD}_u^2$ is expected to be small (close to zero) if $P=Q$, and large if $P$ and $Q$ are ``far'' apart.
+The complexity for evaluating $\mbox{MMD}_u^2$ is $\mathcal{O}(n^2)$, since we have to form the so-called Gram matrix for the data, which is of size $n$-by-$n$.
+Under the null hypothesis, $P=Q$, the $U$-statistic is degenerate and has the same distribution as an infinite sum of Chi-square variables.